NYCOpportunity/growingupnyc-patterns/src/utilities/accessibility/accessibility.md

+**Source:** `src/utilities/accessibility/accessibility`

-The Accessibility utility is to highlight elements that contain information that should be read by a screen reader and well as a keyboard short cut that can be used to skip to different areas of content.
+The Accessibility utility indicates sections of content that should be read by screen readers or accessible via keyboard shortcuts, allowing quick navigation to different sections of the content.